SolidShineUi 2.0.1

 using SolidShineUi;

-After that, you can start using the controls listed below!
+After that, you can start using the controls listed above!

 You can use just the one or two controls you need, or you can rebuild existing UIs or design all-new UIs with the Solid Shine UI controls.
-You can use these alongside the standard WPF controls with no issues or changes in their behavior.
+You can also use these alongside the standard WPF controls with no changes in their appearance or behavior.

-You can use the SsuiSample app included here as an example to get started with or to see the capabilities of the library.
+You can build and run the SsuiSample app included in this repo as an example to get started with or to see the capabilities of the library.

 Documentation is available on the wiki here on GitHub.

-There could be a number of ways to set this up, but here's the way that I personally use and I recommend to others.
-You start with placing a static ColorScheme class in your App.xaml.cs file:
+There could be a number of ways to set this up, but the way I personally use and I recommend to others is to place a static SsuiAppTheme property in your App.xaml.cs file:

-public static ColorScheme ColorScheme { get; set; } = new ColorScheme(Colors.Green);
+public static SsuiAppTheme AppTheme { get; set; } = new SsuiAppTheme(Colors.Green);

-You can create a ColorScheme based upon any base color you want to use (such as your app's branding color), or you can use ColorScheme.CreateLightTheme() or ColorScheme.CreateDarkTheme() for more standard light or dark themes.
-High-contrast color schemes are also built-in.
-You can also start from scratch and set each value individually if you'd like, too.
+You can create a SsuiAppTheme based upon any base color you want to use (such as your app's branding color), or you can use

 xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"